Modern-Modpacks/kjspkg/README.md

 ![Version list](https://github.com/user-attachments/assets/5a3b8e3a-bd91-456e-8443-bbffa894a38f)

-(Thanks tizu.dev on discord for the figma template)

 Tested means that the version is confirmed to be working;

 Not tested means that the version should work, but hasn't been tested.
 Feel free to test it yourself and let us know so we'll update the readme.